codio/atests-simple/README.md

 student1.login = student1loginhere
 ... and so on
 ```
-5. First run src/test/java/helpers/COneCreateCourseHelper (`mvn clean -Dtest=COneCreateCourseHelper test`).
+5. Run src/test/java/helpers/COneCreateCourseHelper (in console `mvn clean -Dtest=COneCreateCourseHelper test`).
 It will create test course
-6. To run all tests go to project's root and on command line run `mvn clean test` or import project as maven module to IDE and run as junit tests
+6. To run all tests go to project's root and on command line run `mvn clean test` or import project as maven module to IDE and run as junit tests.
+See **Run tests** for more options
 7. To see results of tests in Allure go to project's root and on command line run `mvn allure:serve`

 ## Run tests